cheomanigua/gatsby-seo/README.md

   Gatsby's SEO basic foundation project
 </h1>

 Start your Gatsby project with all SEO implementation already configured.
-Just edit the `gatsby-config.js` file for your specific site and data.
+Just edit the `gatsby-config.js` and `src/components/seo.js` files for your specific needs.

 ## SEO tips